Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 There is a solution to that problem in most cases.
 Try this:

-1. Go to the Windows Start menu and type the order regedit in the Execute box, then hit Enter.
+1. Go to the Windows Start menu and type regedit in the Execute box, then hit Enter.

 2. Scroll up on the left pane to make sure you are at the very top of the tree.